 For the boys, the motives of sports games, superheroes, and robots will be a great choice.
 The girls don’t mind trying the Wonder woman’s outfit, too.
 But usually, they’d rather go with fantasy plots, puzzle-solving, and treasure hunting.
 If you make a treasure map for your apartment, the girls will be so absorbed they’ll forget you exist.

-You can rent the decoration for the themed party, but what works best is the self-produced details made of carton, paint, and old stuff.
+You can rent the decoration for the themed party, but what works best is the self-produced details made of cartons, paint, and old stuff.
 Spend some time printing out a template to cut out the masks.
 Arm the children with scissors and watercolor and let their imagination finish the job (under your close monitoring, of course).

 A playlist with karaoke songs